Four human traffickers jailed for life over migrant truck deaths | DW | 20.06.2019

 Shocking incident

-The decomposed bodies of the migrants were found inside a truck dumped on an Austrian motorway in August 2015.
+The decomposed bodies of the migrants were found inside an abandoned truck on an Austrian motorway in August 2015.

-The deaths of 59 men, eight women and four children from Syria, Iraq and Afghanistan shocked Europe at the peak of a refugee crisis, as the human traffickers refused to open the doors of the refrigerated truck let air in despite the pleas of those inside.
+The deaths of 59 men, eight women and four children from Syria, Iraq and Afghanistan shocked Europe at the peak of a refugee crisis.
+The human traffickers had refused to open the doors of the refrigerated truck to let air in despite the pleas of those inside.

 Thousands of people fleeing war and poverty in the Middle East, Asia and North Africa attempted to reach Central Europe through the Balkans during Europe's worst refugee crisis in 2015.